JavaScript: Sandbox implementation errors

 Web browsers are capable of running JavaScript outside the sandbox, with the privileges necessary to, for example, create or delete files.
 Such privileges are not intended to be granted to code from the Web.

 Incorrectly granting privileges to JavaScript from the Web has played a role in vulnerabilities in both Internet Explorer and Firefox.
 In Windows XP Service Pack 2, Microsoft demoted JScript's privileges in Internet Explorer.

 Microsoft Windows allows JavaScript source files on a computer's hard drive to be launched as general-purpose, non-sandboxed programs (see: Windows Script Host).
 This makes JavaScript (like VBScript) a theoretically viable vector for a Trojan horse, although JavaScript Trojan horses are uncommon in practice.

 Hardware vulnerabilities

 In 2015, a JavaScript-based proof-of-concept implementation of a rowhammer attack was described in a paper by security researchers.

 In 2017, a JavaScript-based attack via browser was demonstrated that could bypass ASLR.
-It's called "ASLR⊕Cache" or AnC.
+It is called "ASLR⊕Cache" or AnC.

 In 2018, the paper that announced the Spectre attacks against Speculative Execution in Intel and other processors included a JavaScript implementation.